Reading and Phonics

 Phonics is recommended as a strategy that children should be taught in the early stages of learning to read.
 It is a way of decoding written letters and spoken sounds.
 This approach to learning to read encourages children to decode words by sounds, rather than by recognising whole words.

-Reading skills are taught using a wide range of reading materials.
-As soon as the children start school they begin to learn that all print carries meaning.
-They will develop an understanding of story structure and characters through adults sharing and discussing books.
-Children are given opportunities for individual reading with an adult, and daily class reading sessions.
-Children are given further opportunities to develop an enjoyment of reading through adult led daily story sessions.
+Reading skills are enhanced using a wide range of reading materials.
+Children will develop an understanding of story structure and organisation, literary techniques and character studies through sharing and discussing books.
+Children are given opportunities for individual reading with an adult and through regular class and group reading sessions.
+Further opportunities to develop an enjoyment of reading are fostered through whole class texts which are linked to the curriculum themes and provide a wealth of opportunities for creative writing and cross-curricular work.

-We have a range of book that the children will use when applying their taught reading skills such as Rigby Readers , Jolly Phonics , Oxford Reading tree and Project X. We want to make sure that the children are confident to read across different styles and that the books reflect a variety of interests in both fiction and non fiction genres.
+We want to make sure that the children are confident to read across different styles and that the books reflect a variety of interests in both fiction, poetry and non fiction genres.